-- (a) Certain precautions must be observed before, during and after conducting flow tests in order to avoid injuries to those performing the testing or to anyone passing by. - (b) Property damage from a flowing water stream must be minimized.
-Damage control measures include, avoid washing out driveways and sodded areas, directing water streams away from traffic or people, and opening and closing hydrants slowly to avoid water hammer. - (c) During all phases of the testing, both pedestrian and automobile traffic must be controlled. - (d) Make sure that all unused hydrant caps are properly tightened. - (e) Do not stand or let anyone stand in front of closed caps. - (f) Do not lean over the top of the hydrant while in operation. - (g) Do not flow hydrants where adequate drainage is not provided.
-Remember to always check downstream to see where all flowing water will go, and to make certain no damage is caused by flowing water.
+- (a) Certain precautions must be observed before, during and after conducting flow tests in order to avoid injuries to those performing the testing or to anyone passing by. - (b) Damage control measures include but not limited too, using a diffuser, avoid washing out driveways and sodded areas, directing water streams away from traffic or people, avoid flooding any property and opening and closing hydrants slowly to avoid water hammer. - (c) During all phases of the testing, both pedestrian and automobile traffic must be controlled. - (d) Make sure that all unused hydrant caps are properly tightened. - (e) Do not stand or let anyone stand in front of closed caps. - (f) Do not lean over the top of the hydrant while in operation.

-- (h) Flow testing in freezing weather should not be done unless all possible icing problems are addressed. - (i) When in doubt do not flow, read directions again or call the Prevention Bureau for assistance. - (j) If problems exist in making a flow test, thought must be given to their solutions so the test can be completed without disruptions, property damage or destruction.
+- (g) Flow testing in freezing weather should not be done unless all possible icing problems are addressed. - (h) When in doubt - do not flow, read directions again or call the Prevention Bureau for assistance. - If problems exist in making a flow test, thought must be given to their solutions so the (i) test can be completed without disruptions, property damage or destruction.